Biostatistics and Health Analytics, M.S.

 • Foundations: Students should be able to apply foundational principles of probability and statistics to develop methods for estimation and hypothesis testing.

-• Analysis: Students will develop statistical models for data and make inferences to answer research questions in public health.
+• Analysis: Students will apply advanced statistical methods to analyze data and make inferences to answer research questions in public health.

-• Communication: Students will describe the process of data collection, and convey the results of statistical analysis, both orally and in writing.
+• Communication: Students will describe the process of data collection, the application of statistical methodology, and the results of statistical analysis orally and in writing.

 Additional Learning Outcomes for Traditional Biostatistics Concentration

-• Data and computing: Students will use the appropriate software to collect, manage, clean and analyze data.
+• Data and computing: Students will apply the appropriate software to collect, store, manage, clean and analyze data.

-• Design: Students should be able to design experiments or data collection strategies to answer research questions in public health.
+• Design: Students should be able to design experiments or data collection strategies, including sample size requirements, to answer research questions in public health.

 Additional Learning Outcomes for Geospatial and Health Data Analytics Concentration

-• Data Management: Students will collect, manage, analyze, and display geospatial health data.
+• Data management: Students will acquire, manage, analyze, and display geospatial health data.

 • Spatial and Spatio-temporal inference: Students will build and analyze models to assess the health of populations across both time and geographic regions.